davidizzle/GSoC-Dagger.jl-Blog/README.md

 ### Acknowledgments

-My special, heartfelt thanks go to [J. Samaroo](https://github.com/jpsamaroo) and [J. Wrigley](https://github.com/JamesWrigley) for their awesome mentorship through the Google Summer of Code program, which has truthfully taught me more than I could imagine — about programming, about Julia, about HPC, but more especially about teamwork and the importance of helping each other.
+My special, heartfelt thanks go to [J. Samaroo](https://github.com/jpsamaroo) and [J. Wrigley](https://github.com/JamesWrigley) for their awesome mentorship through the Google Summer of Code program, which has truly taught me more than I could imagine — about programming, about Julia, about HPC, but more especially about teamwork and the importance of helping each other.
 To many more lines of code of contribution and projects built together!

 ![image](juliacon.jpg "JuliaCon Eindhoven 2024")